 Correct Toes is another powerful foot health tool for addressing plantar fasciosis.
 Correct Toes addresses the root cause of plantar fasciosis by properly aligning the big toe and reducing the tension created by the abductor hallucis longus on the blood vessels that feed and “cleanse” the tissues of the plantar fascia.
 The plantar fasciosis-related pain will diminish over time as the dead tissue is washed away.

 A rehabilitation program for the foot, which includes targeted stretches and other exercises, may be helpful in treating plantar fasciosis too.
-Key exercises for this purpose include the Toe Extensor Stretch, the Big Toe Stretch, and the Ball Rolling Exercise.
+Key exercises for this purpose include the Toe Extensor Stretch, the Big Toe Stretch, and the Ball Rolling Exercise (for the latter, we find the Naboso Neuro Ball to be particularly helpful and effective).
 Dietary changes and aerobic exercise are particularly important for overweight individuals who have plantar fasciosis.
 Water aerobics may be most appropriate for a person whose pain does not allow him or her to walk or cycle.
 Physical therapy may be another helpful treatment modality for this problem, and includes therapies such as ultrasound, electrical stimulation, contrast baths, and range-of-motion exercises.
 Massage, acupuncture, reflexology, and magnet therapy are other holistic approaches that may be helpful.